Holly-Horwood/keto_kitchen/README.md

 - Pagination for all sized devices and scroll down arrow for smaller devices.

+- Image aspect ratio control for uploaded images.

 ---

 ## **Deployment**

 This project was created using Visual Studio Code (VSCode).
-Preperation for deployment is as follows:
+Preparation for deployment is as follows:

 ### **Running The Code Locally:**